nicolaslazzos/react-native-skeleton-placeholder/README.md

 SkeletonPlaceholder is a React Native library to easily create an amazing loading effect with FlexBox.<br/>
 Android and iOS

+## Changes

+I (nicolaslazzos) improved this library so you can pass custom components as children.
+See the example.

 ![](https://i.imgur.com/3aDeSTZ.gif)

 ### Installation